 NOTE – It is recommended to use guide on the trips and adventures described on this website.

-Many of the activities and attractions mentioned on this website are open only in summer and are closed in winter.
+Many of the activities and attractions mentioned on this website are open only in summer and are closed in winter, or opposite.
 This also applies to many of the roads and accommodations mentioned.
 Season and opening time will vary.
 It depends on where it is and what activity, attraction, road and accommodation it is, it usually opens in the summer and closes in the autumn, depending on i.a. seasons, the amount of snow and the risk of avalanches in the area.
 Hikes mentioned in this website have different seasons.
 See links to the various hikes to read more about the hikes and season.

 ABOUT MOBILE TELEPHONE COVERAGE